Pruritic Urticarial Papules and Plaques of Pregnancy

 If you do suffer from common issues, such as dry skin, eczema or food allergies then these may be made worse over the course of your pregnancy

-PUPPP will usually effects women who are in their first pregnancy, carrying twins, and is usually at its worst during the third trimester
+It will usually effect women who are in their first pregnancy, carrying twins, and is usually at its worst during the third trimester

-PUPPs usually starts around the stretch marks on the stomach and breasts, as small red bumps and the will grow to form larger blotches of red bumps.
-Once the PUPPs rash makes its appearance it usually spreads to the thighs, buttocks, breasts, and arms
+It usually starts around the stretch marks on the stomach and breasts, as small red bumps and the will grow to form larger blotches of red bumps.
+Once the rash makes its appearance it usually spreads to the thighs, buttocks, breasts, and arms

-No one is certain of what may cause PUPP, as it is not associated with other complications such as preeclampsia, hormonal abnormalities or fetal abnormalities
+No one is certain of what may cause PUPPP, as it is not associated with other complications such as preeclampsia, hormonal abnormalities or fetal abnormalities

 There are however some theories, and we stress that these are just theories:

-In most cases treatment of PUPP involves high strength steroid creams or ointments, applied 5 to 6 times a day to relieve the itching and prevent any further spread of the rash.
+In most cases treatment of the rash involves high strength steroid creams or ointments, applied 5 to 6 times a day to relieve the itching and prevent any further spread of the rash.
 Once the rash is under control, changing to a lower strength steroid used less frequently is advisable

 In other cases oral steroids can be used to help control the itching.